Listen to this blog post

 The sudden change in health condition.
 The loss of a partner or family, friend to death are all possible causes of depression in our parents.
 Experiencing depression often becomes one of the potential triggers of emotional overeating.

-Signs that our elderly are overeating
+Signs that our loved ones are overeating

 Struggling with it has become a common problem.
-With many seniors falling victims to such a practice.
+With many seniors falling victim to such a practice.
 Recognizing the signs of overeating is very necessary to address the issue.
 And to make solid solutions for the same.

 Important indications of overeating.

 - Your senior parents reach out for high sugar foods, instead of healthy alternatives.

 - They feel hungry soon after eating a meal.